alex000kim/nsfw_data_scraper/README.md

 # NSFW Data Scraper

-## Disclaimer: the data is noisy - do not use to train a production model
+## Disclaimer: use with caution - the dataset is noisy

 ## Description